Career HubResume

 3 key takeaways

-What is a short professional bio?
+What is a short bio about yourself?

 A short professional bio is exactly what it sounds like—a short professional biography that introduces yourself and gives a brief overview of your career and accomplishments.
 It gives future employees, colleagues, and anyone else you're networking with a more well-rounded picture of who you are.

-A professional bio and a short professional bio both summarize your career, qualifications, and achievements, but each caters to different contexts and needs.
+A professional bio and a short bio both summarize your career, qualifications, and achievements, but each caters to different contexts and needs.

 • Career background